Ashiq5/demo2cs4604/README.md

 ## Prerequisites
 1. Python
 2. Git
-3. Postgresql
+3. PostgreSQL<br>
    a.
-Remember your username and password (default is “postgres” with no “password”)
+Remember your username and password (default is “postgres” with no “password”)<br>
    b.
 Follow schema.sql to create db, tables, and insert some movies beforehand